 Price comparison works when you are comparing like for like.
 For example, if you are looking for a window cleaning service to clean your windows once a month, or you are buying a specific make and model of laptop.

 However, digital marketing and web design are far more like buying a holiday than a window cleaning service.
 If I went to a travel agent and asked “how much for a holiday?”, the agent will need to know two essential pieces of information before they can give me an answer.

 Firstly, what are my requirements and expectations?
 Secondly, what is my budget?

 Every customer’s needs and budget are different.
 Many clients can tell us what they want (e.g. a new site or Google Ads management), and what they expect.
-Many though struggle to define a budget.
+Many though struggle to define a marketing budget.

 Most simply have not given it much thought, and are unsure what the cost should be.
-Others are afraid that we will take advantage of their budget, or are trying to compare quotes without influencing them.
+Others are afraid that we will take advantage of their marketing budget, or are trying to compare quotes without influencing them.

 The problem is, we have no way to design the optimal solution for them.
 Even if a travel agent knows where you want to go, they cannot suggest the best transport, accommodation type, possible activities etc. without knowing your budget.

 For marketing and web design, it can be even harder.

 Typically, a client is really looking for an end result, e.g. more sales.
 Unless they have a clear idea of how they will achieve this and give a precise brief, it can be impossible to provide an accurate quote.
 Even then, what they ask for is often not the best solution for their needs.